Tenant vs. occupant: Key differences landlords should know

 Any lease violations – by either tenant or other occupants – will affect the tenant.

-For example, as a tenant's guest, if the occupant causes damage, the tenant is responsible for payment for the repairs.
+For example, as a tenant's guest, if the occupant causes damage, the tenant must pay for the repairs.
 Occupants do not sign the lease or any other agreements but must follow the lease rules if they stay on the property.

 Repairs

 All rental properties must meet code standards.
 Tenants have the standing to request and negotiate maintenance and repairs beyond the required minimums.
-For example, if a tenant wanted to paint a room or install a shelf, they could negotiate with the landlord for the landlord’s approval to do so.
+For example, if a tenant wanted to paint a room or install a shelf, they could negotiate with the landlord for approval.

 An occupant resides in the property “as-is” for their stay.
 They have no standing to request any repairs or changes to the unit.

-If damages or repairs are needed due to misuse or neglect during tenancy, the landlord can only charge the tenant for the repairs; occupants have no financial responsibility for such repairs.
+If damages or repairs are necessary due to misuse or neglect during tenancy, the landlord can only charge the tenant for the repairs.
+Occupants have no financial responsibility for these.

 Most leases require a notice period of 30-60 days before the expiration of the lease term.
 Occupants have no obligation to provide the landlord notice before moving.
 Tenants, however, must adhere to the provisions outlined in the lease and law for proper notice.

-The landlord must provide specific notice to remove a tenant from the property and follow all locally mandated procedures to conclude the tenancy.
+The landlord must give specific notice to remove a tenant from the property and follow all locally mandated procedures to conclude the tenancy.

-Occupants are treated as monthly tenants and are subject to an abbreviated legal process for removal.
+Occupants fall under the classification of monthly tenants and are subject to an abbreviated legal process for removal

 Can a tenant kick out an occupant?

 Absolutely!
 By signing the lease, the tenant is legally the temporary “owner” of the leased property.
-Even if the landlord has permitted an occupant to stay with the tenant, the landlord can’t stop the tenant from removing any person living in their leased space.
+Even if the landlord permits an occupant to stay with the tenant, the landlord can’t stop the tenant from removing any person living in their leased space.

 Problems can arise, however, when the occupant refuses to leave.

-This situation can lead to a legal battle of tenant vs. occupant, which we won’t address here.
+This situation can lead to a legal battle of tenant vs. occupant.
 If this situation occurs, the landlord's best solution is to evict everyone living in the rental.

-Terminating the lease will force all occupants to vacate the property.
+Terminating the lease will force the tenant and all occupants to vacate the property.
 If feasible, the landlord can start over with the tenant and enter into a new lease agreement.
 Alternatively, the landlord may agree with the tenant on a temporary termination of the lease.

 The only exception to this situation is if the occupant is a minor.
 A tenant cannot evict a minor occupant.